anvitrola/anvitrola/README.md

 **Talking about Personal Stuffs:**

-- 🇧🇷  I'm a brazilian computer science student and front-end developer
+- 🇧🇷  I'm a brazilian computer science student and full-stack developer
 - 👨🏽‍💻  I’m currently working on <a href="https://www.stone.co/">Stone Payments</a>.
 - 🌱  I’m currently learning Python and studying algorithms.
 - 💬  Ask me about Javascript Engine, React.js and Testing :wink:.